tomas-fryza/avr-course/Labs/04-interrupts/README.md

 ### Both versions

 For easier setting of control registers, for Timer/Counter0 and Timer/Counter1 define macros in `timer.h` with suitable names, which will replace the setting at low level.
-Because we only define macros and not function bodies, the `timer.c` source file is not needed.
+Because we only define macros and not function bodies, the `timer.c` source file is not needed!

 ```C
 #ifndef TIMER_H